pietroepis/business-intelligence/README.md

 Best parameters for _AR_ and _MA_ are defined with grid search, by assessing RMSE (Root Mean Square Error)\
 Final prediction of l = 10 months (_January 2020_ to _October 2020_) and calculation of Markowitz Optimal Portfolio basing on predicted values

+**Beta**\
+Computation of \beta coefficient both on whole periodo and with sliding window of four months.